 You can push a button on the keypad to blindly bypass all open sensors and arm the system anyway, or you can cancel arming and walk around the house to figure it out what was left open.
 Your best option, however, is to pull out your phone and look at the Ring app, because it will tell you which sensors are open.
 You can then make an informed decision about bypassing them or closing the affected door or window.

 You can program an entry delay to give yourself time to walk to the keypad and disarm the system when you come home, and you can set an exit delay to give yourself time to open doors and walk out of the house after you’ve armed the system in Away mode.

-Contact sensors you designate as being placed on windows are automatically exempted from any entry delay, because no one should be entering or exiting your home while the security system is armed.
+Contact sensors you designate as being placed on windows are automatically exempted from any entry delay, because no one should be entering or exiting your home through a window while the security system is armed.

 When the system goes into an alarm state, and you don’t immediately disarm it, the siren in the base station will go off and—if you’re paying for professional monitoring—the service will attempt to reach you.
 They’ll go down your contact list until they reach someone to confirm the emergency, and they’ll summon a local police response if they can’t reach anyone.

 If you’ve installed any sensors that can detect a fire, the service will call your local fire department if smoke or flames are detected.